Fouts throws perfect game, leads Alabama past UCLA in WCWS

 The second-seeded Bruins (47-6) will play Oklahoma or Georgia in an elimination game on Saturday night.

 Fouts gave up one run and struck out 16 without a walk against Arizona on Thursday.
 She has two complete games with 30 strikeouts and no walks in World Series play this year.

-She threw 95 pitches against UCLA, a team that entered the night with a .319 batting average.
+“Didn’t think she would get better from yesterday, but she did,” Alabama coach Patrick Murphy said.
+“And these are good teams.
+I mean, this is the king of the Pac-12, the Pac-12 champions, and to throw a perfect game against legendary UCLA is something else for a kid from a small town from northeast Kentucky.”

 Alabama didn’t waste time giving Fouts run support.
 In the first inning, Bailey Hemphill doubled to score Alexis Mack, and Hemphill later scored on a single by Jenna Johnson.

-The Crimson Tide got insurance in the fifth, when Kaylee Tow hit a three-run homer to make it 5-0.
+The Crimson Tide got insurance in the fifth when Kaylee Tow hit a three-run homer to make it 5-0.

 Follow Cliff Brunt on Twitter: https://twitter.com/CliffBruntAP.